pieterkdevilliers/barefoot-business-book/README.md

 The image of the book cover was originally designed by ReThink Press, as part of the book publishing process.

-The image of the authoer was taken by the author.
+The image of the author was taken by the author.

 All the respective podcast cover images were taken from their respective Apple Podcast Pages.